 PowerPAD is a trademark of Texas Instruments.
 All other trademarks are the property of their respective owners.
+SLVS307F - SEPTEMBER 2000 - REVISED APRIL 2010

-The TPS703xx family of voltage regulators offers very low dropout voltage and dual outputs with power up sequence control, designed primarily for DSP applications.
-These devices have low noise output performance without using any added filter bypass capacitors, and are designed to have a fast transient response and be stable with 47 μ F low ESR capacitors.
+The TPS704xx family of voltage regulators offers very low dropout voltage and dual outputs.
+These devices have extremely low noise output performance without using any added filter bypass capacitors and are designed to have a fast transient response and be stable with 47-μF low ESR capacitors.

-These devices have fixed 3.3 V/2.5 V, 3.3 V/1.8 V, 3.3 V/1.5 V, 3.3 V/1.2 V, and adjustable voltage options.
+These devices have fixed 3.3-V/2.5-V, 3.3-V/1.8-V, 3.3-V/1.5-V, 3.3-V/1.2-V, and adjustable voltage options.
 Regulator 1 can support up to 1 A, and regulator 2 can support up to 2 A. Separate voltage inputs allow the designer to configure the source power.

-Because the PMOS pass element behaves as a low-value resistor, the dropout voltage is very low (typically 160mV on regulator 1) and is directly proportional to the output current.
-Additionally, since the PMOS pass element is a voltage-driven device, the quiescent current is very low and independent of output loading (maximum of $250 \, \mu$ A over the full range of output current).
-This LDO family also features a sleep mode; applying a high signal to EN (enable) shuts down both regulators, reducing the input current to 1 μ A at $T{\rm J} = +25 \, ^{\circ}$ C.
+Because the PMOS device behaves as a low-value resistor, the dropout voltage is very low (typically 160 mV on regulator 1) and is directly proportional to the output current.
+Additionally, since the PMOS pass element is a voltage-driven device, the quiescent current is very low and independent of output loading (maximum of 250 μ A over the full range of output current and full range of temperature).
+This LDO family also features a sleep mode; applying a high signal to $\overline{\text{EN1}}$ or $\overline{\text{EN2}}$ (enable) shuts down regulator 1 or regulator 2, respectively.
+When a high signal is applied to both $\overline{\text{EN1}}$ and $\overline{\text{EN2}}$, both regulators enter sleep mode, thereby reducing the input current to 2 μ A at T{J} = +25°C.